current-intl/crnc/README.md

 }

 ```
-The **batchTransferWhilePaused** is in place to allow Current Media the ability to distribute tokens from the initial balance holding accounts to investors, bounty and referral participants while the contract is paused initially.
-Current is committed to ensuring the CRNC tokens are used, sold and transferred responsibly and within the legal and compliance boundaries of governing authorities.
+The **batchTransferWhilePaused** is in place to allow Current (Gibraltar) Ltd the ability to distribute tokens from the initial balance holding accounts to investors, bounty and referral participants while the contract is paused initially.
+Current (Gibraltar) Ltd is committed to ensuring the CRNC tokens are used, sold and transferred responsibly and within the legal and compliance boundaries of governing authorities.

 ## Testing